redpaperheart/talktolight/README.md

 ### Optional - the housing
 Main goal was to hide the tech and make it look like a lamp.
-We used precisely laser cut acrilyc but you could also build a housing any other materials that are readily available to you and your imagination.
+We used precisely laser cut acrylic but you could also build a housing any other materials that are readily available to you and your imagination.

 ---